-- P6022P VB EAL6,

-- P6022X VB EAL6,
+- P6021P VB EAL6,

-- P6022M VB EAL5,
+- P6021M VB EAL5,

-- P6022D VB EAL5.
+- P6021D VB EAL5,

-- P6022J VB EAL5.
+- P6021J VB EAL5.

-The P6022y VB hardware platform was tested including all minor configuration options that can be selected based on Table 5, 6, and 7 in chapter 1.4.2.2 of the Security Target.
-All minor configurations are available to the evaluator.
-The major configuration does not have dependencies to security features.
+The P6021y VB hardware platform was tested including all major configurations as well as all minor configuration options that can be selected based on chapter 1.4.2.2 of the Security Target.
+The major and all minor configurations are available to the evaluator.
+The major configuration does not have varying dependencies to security features.
 All minor configuration options that are part of the evaluation were tested.
-The minor configuration options behave as specified and described in [11] and [13].
-Therefore the results described in this document are applicable for all minor configurations described in [6] and [9].
+The minor configuration options behave as specified and described in [12] and [13].